2022 Practical Nursing & Nursing Assistants Degree Guide

-Practical Nursing & Nursing Assistants was the 185th most popular major in the 2018-2019 school year.
-Colleges in the United States reported awarding 93,192 degrees in this year alone.
-This represents a 2.4% increase in practical nursing degrees awarded over the prior year's total of 90,916.
+Practical Nursing & Nursing Assistants was the 185th most popular major in the 2019-2020 school year.
+Colleges in the United States reported awarding 1,991 degrees in this year alone.
+This 110 less than the prior year, a decrease of 5.5%.

-What Are The Requirements For a Degree in Practical Nursing & Nursing Assistants
+Requirements for Getting a Degree in Practical Nursing & Nursing Assistants

 Practical Nursing and Nursing Assistant graduates are responsible for providing day-to-day care to patients, making strong interpersonal skills a necessity.
 You should enjoy working with others, but have compassion and consideration for patients who are sick and injured.
 It is also important to be detail oriented because you will be responsible for observing changes in patients and reporting back to registered nurses or doctors.